Arlington Jail Information

 - Must be Tarrant or Dallas County resident.

-- Must be in jail on a Tarrant County offense (first-degree felony charges are excluded).
+- Must be in jail for a Tarrant County offense (first-degree felony charges are excluded).

 - Must not be on parole or have any felony convictions.